IsmaCortGtz/fasty-task-server/docs/APIv1 DB Schemas/APIv1 DB Schemas.md

 # API v1 - DB Schemas

-The are all the DB Schemas of this API version.
+There are all of the DB Schemas from this API version.
 You can go back [here](../README.md).

 ### Table of content